Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Workflow

 Even if you use drake, it makes sense to develop interactively.
-With r_make("make.R")4 you build your project.
+With r_make("make.R")If you name make file _drake.R instead, you are able to call r_make() without an argument. you build your project.
 With loadd and readd you return targets to your session and interactively use them to develop things further.

 Basic commands